 The UF College of Veterinary Medicine serves our local community and animals throughout the state of Florida, and the veterinary medical profession nationwide and beyond through shared resources.

 Extension is a partnership between state, federal, and county governments to provide scientific knowledge and expertise to the public.
-At the University of Florida, Extension is located in the Institute of Food and Agricultural Sciences (IFAS), and the College of Veterinary Medicine houses Veterinary Extension, providing information relevant to residents of the state of Florida on aquatic animals, equine research, beef and dairy cattle, and poultry.
+At UF, Extension is located in the Institute of Food and Agricultural Sciences (IFAS), and the College of Veterinary Medicine houses Veterinary Extension, providing information relevant to residents of the state of Florida on aquatic animals, equine research, beef and dairy cattle, and poultry.

-The aquatic animal health program at the University of Florida includes the marine mammal health program operated through the College of Veterinary Medicine and the Whitney Laboratory for Marine Bioscience.
+The Aquatic Animal health program at UF includes the marine mammal health program operated through the College of Veterinary Medicine and the Whitney Laboratory for Marine Bioscience.
 It is funded by the Florida Fish and Wildlife Conservation Commission.
-Also included is a strong program in fish and aquaculture medicine which is run through the Program in Fisheries and Aquatic Sciences, in the School of Forest Resources and Conservation.
+Also included is a strong program in fish and aquaculture medicine, which is run through the Program in Fisheries and Aquatic Sciences in the School of Forest Resources and Conservation.

-Operation Catnip is a nonprofit organization offering free spay/neuter and vaccines for unowned free-roaming community cats from Alachua County, Florida.
-Our clinics are run entirely by volunteers (veterinarians, vet technicians and other trained volunteers) and are capable of sterilizing over 200 cats in a matter of hours.
+Operation Catnip, founded at UF in 1998, is a nonprofit organization offering free spay/neuter and vaccines for unowned free-roaming community cats from Alachua County, Florida.
+Our clinics are run entirely by volunteers, including veterinarians, veterinary technicians and other trained volunteers, and are capable of sterilizing over 200 cats in a matter of hours.

-Maddie’s Shelter Medicine Program aims to enhance the health and welfare of homeless animals through education, innovation, and advancement of the life-saving goals of sheltering programs.
+Maddie’s® Shelter Medicine Program is a comprehensive shelter medicine program at the UF College of Veterinary Medicine made possible by Maddie’s Fund®.
+This program aims to enhance the health and welfare of homeless animals through education, innovation, and advancement of the life-saving goals of sheltering programs.